soasme/soasme.github.com/_posts/technology/2014/2014-05-18-a-day-of-tech-guy.md

 needs to judge whether the pull requests have met the requirements of merging.

-As we all know, coding interview is the shield to make code clean.
+As we all know, coding review is the shield to make code clean.
 In some teams, merge will be executed by a high level developer who has both authority to decide and to merge,  which makes me feel he is more like a tyrant.
 In some teams, merge will be executed by